 - the address of the premises

 - the day by which you will vacate (check how much notice you must give)

 - the reason.

-You must properly send or deliver the notice to the landlord/agent: in person, by post, by fax, or by hand in an addressed envelope to a mailbox at their home or business address.
+You must properly send or deliver the notice to the landlord/agent: in person, by post, by email (to an email address specified by the person for the service of documents of that kind), or by hand in an addressed envelope to a mailbox at their home or business address.
 Keep a copy of the notice and record how and when you sent or delivered it.

 If you post the notice, allow 4 working days for delivery.

 You can withdraw the termination notice at any time with the landlord's (and any co-tenants') consent.

 Breach of agreement